Maximum sum of nodes in Binary tree such that no two are adjacent

-Given a binary tree with a value associated with each node, we need to choose a subset of these nodes such that sum of chosen nodes is maximum under a constraint that no two chosen node in subset should be directly connected that is, if we have taken a node in our sum then we can’t take its any children in consideration and vice versa.
+Given a binary tree with a value associated with each node, we need to choose a subset of these nodes such that the sum of chosen nodes is maximum under a constraint that no two chosen node in the subset should be directly connected that is, if we have taken a node in our sum then we can’t take any of its children in consideration and vice versa.

 In above binary tree chosen nodes are encircled and are not directly connected and their sum is maximum possible.

-We can solve this problem by considering the fact that both node and its children can’t be in sum at same time, so when we take a node into our sum we will call recursively for its grandchildren or when we don’t take this node we will call for all its children nodes and finally we will choose maximum from both of these results.
+We can solve this problem by considering the fact that both node and its children can’t be in sum at the same time, so when we take a node into our sum we will call recursively for its grandchildren or if we don’t take this node then we will call for all its children nodes and finally we will choose maximum from both of the results.

-In below code a map is used for memoizing the result which stores result of complete subtree rooted at a node in the map, so that if it is called again, the value is not calculated again instead stored value from map is returned directly.
+In the below code, a map is used for memoizing the result which stores the result of the complete subtree rooted at a node in the map so that if it is called again, the value is not calculated again instead stored value from the map is returned directly.

 Method 2 (Using pair)

-Return a pair for each node in the binary tree such that first of the pair indicates maximum sum when the data of node is included and second indicates maximum sum when the data of a particular node is not included.
+Return a pair for each node in the binary tree such that the first of the pair indicates maximum sum when the data of a node is included and the second indicates maximum sum when the data of a particular node is not included.

 Time complexity: O(n)